K-G-Witt/project1-team4/README.md

 5. Does the prevalence of self reported mental health conditons vary between a given family history of mental illness?
 6. How likely are those with self reported mental health conditions likely to disclose to supervisors verses co-workers?
 7. How likely are those with self reported mental health conditions likely to disclose to co-workers?
+8. How did covid impact the above questions?

 # Methods
 1. Initial import from .csv file into Pandas Data frame for each individual year.